Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-61-violence.md

 There was just… *something* in his growl at the end which clearly suggested the Hunters weren’t the only thing he wanted to destroy.

-"Some might question your...resolve...My Father, if you make a habit of commanding from the rear…"
+"Some might question your... resolve...
+My Father, if you make a habit of commanding from the rear…"

 *...Balls,* that was a reckless thing to—

 The Great Father exploded across the room so precisely and so unbelievably fast, it was almost literally blink-and-miss-it: his brutal muzzle stopped a mere inch from Uriigo’s throat.

 "Question my resolve, eh?
-Tell me...are you *afraid,* Champion?"
+Tell me... are you *afraid,* Champion?"

 The snarl he made was so deep and so menacing, Matigu could feel it reverberate in his chest from across the room.
 Daar touched his nose against the suddenly shock-still yet defiant Champion’s jugular before giving his throat a long, threatening sniff.
 It was an extremely loaded question too, with only one possible, humiliating answer.
 There was no doubt in Matigu’s mind that Uriigo was courting death.

 "...Yes."

 "Not completely stupid, then…" Daar gave another reverberating growl as he prowled around Uriigo, searching for any weakness.
-"It ain’t often I smell suicidal bravery so strong on somebody...which is *awful damn strange* ‘fer a Champion that ain’t *never* soldiered through any kind o’ combat, huh?"
+"It ain’t often I smell suicidal bravery so strong on somebody... which is *awful damn strange* ‘fer a Champion that ain’t *never* soldiered through any kind o’ combat, huh?"

 *That* was a vicious jab, and touched on some unflattering rumors that frequently provoked rage on Uriigo’s part.
 Anyone else would have found themselves scarred for life over that comment.
 Uriigo was a brownfur after all, and not a small one.
 But against *Daar…*